Diabetes Mellitus (cont.)

 - A random blood glucose test can also be used to diagnose diabetes.
 A blood glucose level of 200 mg/dl or higher indicates diabetes.

 When fasting blood glucose stays above 100mg/dl, but in the range of 100-126mg/dl, this is known as impaired fasting glucose (IFG).
-While patients with IFG do not have the diagnosis of diabetes, this condition carries with it its own risks and concerns, and is addressed elsewhere.
+While patients with IFG or prediabetes do not have the diagnosis of diabetes, this condition carries with it its own risks and concerns, and is addressed elsewhere.

 The oral glucose tolerance test